Topological order: Quantum Computation

+Devices

 Topologically ordered states in general have a special property that they contain non-trivial boundary states.
 In many cases, those boundary states become perfect conducting channel that can conduct electricity without generating heat.
 This can be another potential application of topological order in electronic devices.

 Similarly to topological order, topological insulators also have gapless boundary states.
 The boundary states of topological insulators play a key role in the detection and the application of topological insulators.

 This observation naturally leads to a question:

 are topological insulators examples of topologically ordered states?

 In fact topological insulators are different from topologically ordered states defined in this article.

 Topological insulators only have short-ranged entanglements and have no topological order, while the topological order defined in this article is a pattern of long-range entanglement.
 Topological order is robust against any perturbations.
 It has emergent gauge theory, emergent fractional charge and fractional statistics.
 In contrast, topological insulators are robust only against perturbations that respect time-reversal and U(1) symmetries.
 Their quasi-particle excitations have no fractional charge and fractional statistics.
 Strictly speaking, topological insulator is an example of symmetry-protected topological (SPT) order, where the first example of SPT order is the Haldane phase of spin-1 chain.
 But the Haldane phase of spin-2 chain has no SPT order.